AmyJuneH/Open-Source-Resources/Drupal/Lando setup/LANDO - Setting up local for CONTRIB contribution.md

-# Setting up local for CONTRIB contribution
+# Setting up LANDO local for CONTRIB contribution

 ## Assumptions

- * Lando is already intalled and up to date on the machine
+ * Lando is already installed and up to date on the machine
  * Git is installed
  * You have basic knowledge of the command line

 ## Commands

-The following set up command will download a Drupal 8 core repeository, start LANDO, and run composer.
+The following set up command will download a Drupal 8 core repository, start LANDO, and run composer.

    1. Open your terminal of choice.
    2. Enter the following commands